Everyday Political Objects From the Middle Ages to the Contemporary World

 Materiality and objects have gradually made their way into the historian’s toolbox in recent years, but the distinctive contribution that a set of methods developed for the study of objects can make to our understanding of politics has yet to be explored.
-This book shows how everyday objects play a certain role in politics which is specific to material things.
-It provides case studies which re-orientate the view of the political in a way that is distinct from, but complementary to, the study of political institutions, the social history of politics, and the analysis of discourse.
-Each article shows, in a distinctive and innovative way, how historians might change their approach to politics when incorporating objects into their methodology.
+This book shows how everyday objects play a certain role in politics, which is specific to material things.
+It provides case studies which re-orientate the view of the political in a way that is distinct from, but complementary to, the study of political institutions, the social history of politics and the analysis of discourse.
+Each chapter shows, in a distinctive and innovative way, how historians might change their approach to politics by incorporating objects into their methodology.

 1. Introduction: Useful Objects

 2. Rings of Power: The Interpretation of Early Medieval Objects of Adornment

 3. The Practical and Symbolic Uses of the Medieval Horn: From Power Object to Common Instrument

 4. A History of Domestic Disorder: The French Royal Household in the Thirteenth and Fourteenth Century

 5. The Prince and His Coffer: The Material Functions and Symbolic Power of an Everyday Political Object at the End of the Middle Ages